Key takeaways:

 A well-balanced diet includes:

-• Healthy fats for energy and a shiny coat
+- Healthy fats for energy and coat health

 How much food should I feed my dog?

-The right portion depends on your dog’s age, weight, and activity level.
-Check feeding guidelines on the dog food package and adjust based on your dog’s condition.
-For a detailed feeding chart, check out our full guide.
+Portion size depends on age, weight, and activity level.
+Check feeding guidelines on the package and adjust as needed.

 What is the best dog food?

-The best dog food depends on your dog’s breed, age, activity level, and specific health needs.
-Look for high-quality ingredients, balanced nutrition, and food that aligns with your pet’s dietary requirements.
+The best food depends on your dog’s breed, age, activity level, and health needs.
+Look for high-quality ingredients and balanced nutrition.

 What foods are toxic to dogs?